DBragz/Environment/README.md

-# Environment
+# Packages

-Initial scripts to setup my terminal environments.
+These scripts were created to help me get a better understanding of managing packages between operating systems.

 ## Authors